-- For salaries, provide copies of certified timesheets with employee and supervisor signature documenting hours worked or Division Form 6 - Time and Effort and proof employee was paid (paystubs, earning statements, payroll expenditure reports). - Expense items need to have copies of invoices, receipts and cancelled checks, or credit card statements, or bank statements for proof of payment.
-All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation).
+- For salaries, provide copies of certified timesheets with employee and supervisor signature documenting hours worked or Division Form 6 Time and Effort and proof employee was paid (paystubs, earning statements, payroll expenditure reports). - Expense items need to have copies of invoices, receipts and cancelled checks, or credit card statements, or bank statements for proof of payment.
+All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation). - Annual inventory of clothing and uniforms, if applicable.